Ottawa, ON K1P 5V9

+Health promotion & community program spending made up 57% of Heart&Stroke’s total program costs and grants in F2016.
 Heart&Stroke aims to prevent disease by generating awareness.
-Its goal is to reduce Canadian deaths from heart disease and strokes from 66,000 in 2012 to 49,500 by 2020.
 It organizes school and community programs, issues health information, and influences public policies.
 HSC aims to save lives by enabling better response and treatment for cardiac emergencies and strokes.
 This is accomplished by developing educational materials, and educating the public on CPR, AEDs and stroke awareness.
 HSC also aims to promote recovery by providing recovery information and creating a support network for survivors.

 Financial RatiosFiscal year ending August